marionettejs/backbone.marionette/docs/common.md

 The second parameter is a hash of `{ 'request:name': 'replyHandler' }` configuration.
 A function can be supplied instead of a string handler name.
-If the second paramater is not supplied, all handlers are removed.
+If the second parameter is not supplied, all handlers are removed.

 ### `normalizeMethods`